 Building out from the logo, a suite of communications materials – everything from document and presentation templates, to report covers – will be created for the campaign.

-This includes iconography to help the taskforce stand out and make bold, unique statements in its communications.
+This includes iconography to help the group stand out and make bold, unique statements in its communications.

-Stay tuned to ACEs website over the coming weeks for further details on the Net Zero taskforce and additional details on the campaign’s scope.
+Stay tuned to ACEs website over the coming weeks for further details on the Net Zero group and additional details on the campaign’s scope.